Destinations, Tennessee, Travel, USA

 This post contains affiliate links and I may receive a small commission if you make a purchase after clicking one of these links (at no additional cost to you!).
 Thank you for your support - it enables me to run this site ad-free!

 We skipped Graceland on this trip, both due to the cost and because we’re not big Elvis fans (I mean we don’t dislike Elvis, we’re just not the attraction’s target audience).
 Downtown Memphis is pretty walkable, and our hotel also offered a free shuttle to locations within a certain radius, so we didn’t rent a car.
-Any time we needed to fill in the gap, we took an Uber or Lyft (those are affiliate links to use if you wish, with free rides or discounts for new users), whichever was cheapest.
+Any time we needed to fill in the gap, Uber or Lyft were readily available, and we simply chose whichever was cheapest.

 DINING IN MEMPHIS